 the Charlotte & Fritz restaurant is temporarily open for breakfast only.
-You can enjoy our Allday Dining menu with autumn specialities in the Lobby Lounge, the Regent Bar or our Summer Lounge every day from 12 noon to 10 pm.
+You can enjoy our Allday Dining menu with winter specialities in the Lobby Lounge and the Regent Bar every day from 12 noon to 10 pm.

 We look forward to seeing you.

 For further questions please contact us at any time by phone at +49 (0)30 2033 8 or via e-mail at firstname.lastname@example.org.

 Monday until Sunday 07.00 a.m. - 10.30 a.m.

 Saturday and Sunday 10.30 a.m. - 11.00 a.m. (lobby lounge / terrace)

 Lobby Lounge & Regent Bar

 Welcome to our Casual Dining Restaurant in Französische Straße.
 Get in touch with elegance and modernity in a place with a family atmosphere and above all with good taste.

 Our trademark is a harmonic interaction of the specialties of the local, fresh kitchen with culinary influences of other countries and provenances.
 We are particularly proud of our selection of the finest meats and selected products from the region, which the team skillfully stages for you.

 In search of good taste, we have added regional products from Domberger Brotwerk, the trout farm 25 Teiche and the Berliner Kaffeerösterei to our menu.